Pat Garrett murdered after killing Billy the Kid

 The mysterious circumstances surrounding Pat Garrett's death remain captivating, even more than a century later, casting a shadow over the enigmatic lawman.

-Born on June 5, 1850, in Cusseta, Alabama, Patrick Floyd Jarvis Garrett, better known as Pat Garrett, is a name etched into the annals of Wild West history.
+Patrick Floyd Jarvis Garrett, better known as Pat Garrett, is a name etched into the annals of Wild West history.
+The lawman was born in Cusseta, Alabama, on June 5, 1850.
 Leaving home as a young man, he eventually found work as a cowboy in Dallas County, Texas, honing the skills that would define his future.

 Garrett is most famous for his relentless pursuit and eventual killing of the notorious outlaw Billy the Kid on July 14, 1881.
 This act was immortalized through his own account in the book The Authentic Life of Billy, the Kid, a personal and detailed recounting of his nemesis.

-A prominent figure in law enforcement, Garrett’s life’s work extended beyond Billy the Kid, but it is this chapter that has become a cornerstone of American folklore.
+A prominent figure in law enforcement, Garrett’s life’s work extended beyond Billy the Kid, but this chapter has become a cornerstone of American folklore.

 Following the death of his first wife, Juanita Gutierrez, Garrett married her sister in 1880.